Place-Based Field School

 Place-Based Field School explores these questions with neighbours and organizations from our community who are engaged in place-based responsibility every day through their work and ways of living: Indigenous artists and ethno-botanists; community organizers, activists and social workers; gardeners and waste remediators; front-line workers in housing and housing advocacy; advocates for cultural labour; and artists engaged with land and material.

-Development of the field school has been supported by graduate student RAs Xinwei Che, Christa Clay, Angela Dione and Marcia Higuchi and faculty leads Jean Chisholm and Laura Kozak.
-The field school is facilitated by a group of Emily Carr undergraduate and graduate students: Melanie Camman, Xinwei Che, Christa Clay, Angela Dione, Jaiden George, Marcia Higuchi, Zoe Laycock, Thu Le, and Teagan Eve Moore.
+The field school is facilitated by faculty leads Jean Chisholm and Laura Kozak with the support of Emily Carr DESIS Lab and a group of Emily Carr undergraduate and graduate students: Melanie Camman, Xinwei Che, Christa Clay, Bianca Del Rio Kodato, Angela Dione, Jaiden George, Marcia Higuchi, Zoe Laycock, Thu Le, and Teagan Moore.

 This program is a part of a larger project, Work Integrated Learning for Community Based Design, generously supported by the Co-op and Work Integrated Learning Initiative of the Ministry of Advanced Education, Skills and Training, and the Government of Canada’s Innovative Work-Integrated Learning program and CEWIL iHUB.
 Work Integrated Learning for Community Based Design embeds artists and designers into local ecosystems of co-ops, non-profits, companies and working towards shared goals of social and ecological sustainability.